Fiserv/Commerce-Hub/docs/Resources/API-Documents/Device-Management/CAPK-Status.md

 type: tab
 -->

-Example of a CAPK Status (200: Created) response.
+Example of a CAPK Status (200: Success) response.

 <!-- theme: info -->
 > See [Response Handling](?path=docs/Resources/Guides/Response-Codes/Response-Handling.md) for more information.